 Upscale Mexican in RINO district, has a nice outdoor dining area, creative tacos & good margaritas.

 Mizu Izakaya | 1560 Boulder St, Denver, CO 80211

-I was surprised to discover Denver has a sushi scene!
-Mizu had an ultra trendy vibe and the sushi was great – they also had a lot of alternatives to sushi rolls & interesting appetizers, like the crispy brussel sprouts with candied walnuts & lemon oil which were delicious.
+Yes, landlocked Denver has a sushi scene!
+Mizu had an ultra trendy vibe and the sushi is great.
+They also have a lot of alternatives to sushi rolls & interesting appetizers, like the crispy brussel sprouts with candied walnuts & lemon oil.
+Delicious!

 The Inventing Room | 4433 W 29th Ave #101, Denver, CO 80212

-This place had the most interesting desserts I’ve ever seen – and they are all made with science!
-Ice cream made on to order with liquid nitrogen is then combined with imaginative ingredients to create instaworthy (and drool worthy) masterpieces.
-I had the Coconut Rice Pudding Ice Cream with Tropical Fruits & Curried Rice Paper (Amazing), but other items include Creme Brulee Waffle with Grilled Strawberry Jam Ice Cream & Nutella and Sticky Toffee Pudding with Butterscotch Cream & Vanilla Bean Cotton Candy.
+This place has the most interesting desserts – and they are all made with science!
+The ice cream is made with liquid nitrogen they combine with imaginative ingredients to create instaworthy (and drool worthy) masterpieces.
+I had the Coconut Rice Pudding Ice Cream with Tropical Fruits & Curried Rice Paper (Amazing).
+Other items include Creme Brulee Waffle with Grilled Strawberry Jam Ice Cream & Nutella and Sticky Toffee Pudding with Butterscotch Cream & Vanilla Bean Cotton Candy.
 How could you skip this place?

 Ratio Beerworks | 2920 Larimer St, Denver, CO 80205